ffund/tcp-ip-essentials/lab3/3-subnet.md

 Verify that your solutions are correct for *your* individual assignment before you continue to the next step.

+**Lab report**: In PrairieLearn, find the "Static routing lab prep" assignment in the "Worksheets" area.
+Open it to see your subnet design assignment, which is unique to you.
+When you have solved the subnet design problem, fill in the table in PrairieLearn; then scroll to the bottom and choose "Save and Grade".
+(You don't have to fill in the rest of the items in the configuration sections yet!)

+Scroll down to the "submitted answer" panel, and find the graded version of your submitted solution.
+It should look similar to [this](https://raw.githubusercontent.com/ffund/tcp-ip-essentials/gh-pages/lab3/subnet-table-submitted.png), but with different values!
+Take a screenshot, and submit that screenshot.

 ### Configure network interfaces